european-public-network/european-public-network.github.io/docs/4000_developers/4200_api/_disabled/4221_digital-twin.md

 Digital twins mirror the asset’s or person’s attributes and status on the blockchain.
 Creating a twin for cars, forklifts, and other assets enables them to report their status to the network in fractions of a second and respond to requests autonomously.

-A Digital Twin therefore is a unique representation of a real world object in the evan.network.
+A Digital Twin therefore is a unique representation of a real world object in the European Public Network.
 It can hold attributes and any other data about the real world object, and implement operations and tasks concerning the real world object, all cryptographically secured on the blockchain.